PacktPublishing/Bioinformatics-with-Python-Cookbook-third-edition/README.md

 ## Get to Know the Author
 **Tiago Antao** is a bioinformatician who is currently working in the field of genomics.
 A former computer scientist, Tiago moved into computational biology with an MSc in bioinformatics from the Faculty of Sciences at the University of Porto, Portugal, and a PhD on the spread of drug-resistant malaria from the Liverpool School of Tropical Medicine, UK.
 Post his doctoral, Tiago worked with human datasets at the University of Cambridge, UK and with mosquito whole-genome sequencing data at the University of Oxford, UK, before helping to set up the bioinformatics infrastructure at the University of Montana, USA.
 He currently works as a data engineer in the biotechnology field in Boston, MA.
 He is one of the co-authors of Biopython, a major bioinformatics package written in Python.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803236421">https://packt.link/free-ebook/9781803236421 </a> </p>